Header

 - Updating Grid Access Charge: To better align rates with the cost of service, customers with rooftop solar will see an additional increase.
 This is a step towards reducing shifting those costs to customers without rooftop solar.

-- Gradual, annual rate adjustments: We’re proposing a tool to make rate adjustments, either up or down, based on the previous year’s expenses and investments.
+- Gradual, annual rate adjustments: We’re proposing to use formula rates in the future, to make rate adjustments, either up or down, based on the previous year’s expenses and investments.
+Watch this video to learn more.

 Continuously improving our support for customers